AnyChart/docs.anychart.com/Gantt_Chart_NEW/Custom_Drawing.md

 ## Resource Chart

-The [Resource Chart](Resource_Chart) supports only one element type – the period.
+The [Resource Gantt Chart](Resource_Chart) supports only one element type – the period.
 This section explains how to modify its shape.

 First, access periods – the [Elements: Resource Chart](Elements/Resource_Chart) article shows how to do it.